Rollins Pass vs. Corona Pass

 Some sources add another layer of confusion by redefining where Rollins Pass supposedly begins and ends.
 In some accounts, “Corona Pass” is said to extend only from U.S. Highway 40 to the Riflesight Notch Trestle, with “Rollins Pass” reserved for the section above it.
 Others describe “Corona Pass” as the western approach and “Rollins Pass” as the eastern side—an arbitrary split that ignores both geography and history.
 At the summit—where incidents often occur—the contradiction deepens.
 While search-and-rescue teams know the terrain, the language used by the public, dispatchers, or news outlets can still cloud communication at critical moments.
 That kind of invented boundary might seem harmless until accuracy matters—during a fire, an avalanche, or a search-and-rescue call.
 It raises an obvious question: why would a single route across the Divide need more than one name for the same place?

-OTHER NAMES
+VARIANT NAMES AND OTHER NAMES

 PUBLIC IMPACT AND WHY GETTING THE NAME RIGHT MATTERS